silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

+---
 title: Making a SilverStripe core release
 summary: Development guide for core contributors to build and publish a new release
+iconBrand: github-alt
+---

 # Making a SilverStripe core release